Jens Koeppen: Political career

 Koeppen became politically active in 1989, when he joined the East German political movement Neues Forum.
 In 1997, he joined the CDU.

 Since 18 September 2005, Koeppen has been a member of the German Bundestag, representing Uckermark – Barnim I. Between 2005 and 2013, he served as a member of the Committee on the Environment, Nature Conservation and Nuclear Safety.
 In 2009, Koeppen joined Andreas Scheuer in initiating a cross-party group for the protection of antique cars.

 Following the 2013 federal elections, Koeppen moved to the Committee on Economic Affairs and Energy.
 In addition, he served as chairman of the Committee on the Digital Agenda from 2014 until 2017.
 He also serves as a member of the parliament's Council of Elders, which – among other duties – determines daily legislative agenda items and assigns committee chairpersons based on party representation.

 In addition to his committee assignments, Koeppen is a member of the German-Hungarian Parliamentary Friendship Group and the Berlin-Taipei Parliamentary Circle of Friends.

 In the negotiations to form a coalition government under the leadership of Chancellor Angela Merkel following the 2017 federal elections, Koeppen was part of the working group on digital policy, led Helge Braun, Dorothee Bär and Lars Klingbeil.
 He is leading his party's campaign for the 2021 federal elections in Brandenburg.

+In August 2024 Koeppen announced that he isn't seeking re-election for Bundestag.